-ALIVE (Avatar Learning in Virtual Environments) is a series of experiments investigating the cognitive and neural mechanisms of learning that occurs in virtual reality (VR) environments.
-First, we aim to establish that the implementation of classic behavioural techniques for memory enhancement can improve learning outcomes in VR in similar ways to real world experiments.
-Next, we will examine the neural bases of these improvements using MVPA (multi-voxel pattern analysis) of fMRI (functional magnetic resonance imaging) data.
-The findings may have profound implications for many endeavours involving human learning and memory—from personnel training, to academic scholarship and late-life career re-education.
+ALIVE (Avatar Learning in Virtual Environments) was a series of experiments investigating the cognitive and neural mechanisms of learning that occurs in virtual reality (VR) environments.
+First, we established that the implementation of classic behavioural techniques for memory enhancement could improve learning outcomes in VR in similar ways to real world experiments.
+Next, we examineed the neural bases of these improvements using MVPA (multi-voxel pattern analysis) of fMRI (functional magnetic resonance imaging) data.
+The findings have profound implications for many endeavours involving human learning and memory—from personnel training, to academic scholarship and late-life career re-education.

 Virtual Reality and Education